jakhsu/personal-site/src/content/projects/podcast.md

 - offer a sleek user experience
 - have useful features that are powered by AI

-For the time being, I'm just focus on building the app out, so more write up will come later.
+For the time being, I'm just focusing on building the app out, so more write up will come later.